swe4s/lectures/README.md

 # DEPRECATED

 > [!WARNING]
-> We moved to Canvas!
+> We moved the course's webpage to Canvas!
 Please don't use this repo as the course webpage anymore!
+> We'll still use this repo for some course material.

-## CSCI 4118/6118 — Software Engineering for Scientists (SWE4S) — Fall 2024
+# CSCI 4118/6118 — Software Engineering for Scientists (SWE4S) — Fall 2024

 ## Course overview